 Ideally, you should only take one top cola in a day to make sure that you will not devastate your plant.
 Consider eliminating first the top side branches, retaining the central terminal shoot, since taking out the terminal shoot will transmit indications to deliver the plant growth hormones, which will promote more branching and not fruiting, and this may baffle the plant and interrupt the flowering.

 This undertaking can be intricate and not advised, although it is doable.
 The significance of your yield shall be very distinct as the growth in yield on the lower-part branches shall not be that impressive, particularly with a LED panel.

 Why Do You Get Unequal Maturation of Buds?

 One common reason you are not acquiring the same maturation on your buds is that because the LED lamp is not blowing out a sufficient quantity of light to go through the lower branches.
 Energy, or light quantity, occurs in the way of photons and many LED is not capable enough to secure this kind of intensity for a light.

 The reality is, except that your plant is relatively small, the top buds and colas will normally achieve faster maturity than the remaining part of the plant.
 When grown indoors, space is normally bounded.
 Nevertheless, if, for any reason, you are not strained with a space or a quantity of plant, harvesting the top half of your plant can mean a lot of difference.

-When rearing indoors, under common circumstances, there is more quantity of light at the top part of the canopy compared at the bottom.
+When rearing indoors, under common circumstances, there is more quantity of light at the top part of the canopy compared to the bottom.
 This makes the top portion of the plant to achieve faster maturity, dense up, and bear more beautiful buds.
-By taking out the top half of the plant, you will permit more light to penetrate into the lower branches, allowing the lower bud spots to completely develop and become mature.
+By taking out the top half of the plant, you will permit more light to penetrate the lower branches, allowing the lower bud spots to completely develop and become mature.